-At the age of nineteen he moved to Cincinnati, Ohio.
-By the strength of his talent as a writer, however, Hearn soon obtained a job as a reporter for the Cincinnati Daily Enquirer, working for the newspaper from 1872 to 1875.
+At the age of nineteen, Hearn moved to Cincinnati, Ohio.
+By the strength of his talent as a writer, he soon obtained a job as a reporter for the Cincinnati Daily Enquirer, working for the newspaper from 1872 to 1875.

 During the autumn of 1877, Hearn left Cincinnati for New Orleans, Louisiana, where he initially wrote dispatches on his discoveries in the “Gateway to the Tropics” for the Cincinnati Commercial.

-His writings for Harper’s Weekly and Scribner’s Magazine helped create the popular reputation of New Orleans as a place with a distinct culture more akin to those of Europe and the Caribbean than to that of the rest of North America.
+His writings for Harper’s Weekly and Scribner’s Magazine helped create the popular reputation of New Orleans as a place with a distinct culture more akin to that of Europe and the Caribbean than to the rest of North America.

-In 1890, Hearn went to Japan as a newspaper correspondent.
+In 1890, Hearn traveled to Japan to work as a newspaper correspondent.
 Although this job did not work out, Hearn had found a place where he would spend the rest of his life and expand his inspiration as a writer.

-Hearn was soon befriended Basil Hall Chamberlain of Tokyo Imperial University, and officials at the Ministry of Education.
-At their encouragement, in the summer of 1890 he moved to Matsue, to teach English.
+Hearn was soon befriended by Basil Hall Chamberlain of Tokyo Imperial University, and officials at the Japanese Ministry of Education.
+At their encouragement, in the summer of 1890 he moved to the city of Matsue to teach English.

 Hearn married Setsu Koizumi, the daughter of a local samurai family and embraced Buddhism.
 He became a Japanese national and changed his name to Koizumi Yakumo.

 In December 1896, the Imperial University of Tokyo offered him the job of Professor of English Language and Literature.
-In 1904, he was a professor at Waseda University.
+In 1904, he became a professor at Waseda University.

-Lafcadio Hearn influenced the establishing of diplomatic relations between Greece and Japan in 1899.
+Lafcadio Hearn influenced the establishment of diplomatic relations between Greece and Japan in 1899.

-Although he never again saw his mother after 1854, he continued to feel love and longing for her and he took great pride in his Greek identity.
+Although he never again saw his mother after 1854, he continued to feel love for her and he took great pride in his Greek identity.

 On Sept.
-26, 1904, he died of heart failure at the age of 54.
+26, 1904, Hearn died of heart failure at the age of 54.
 He is buried at the Zoshigava Cemetery in Toshima, Tokyo.

-In 1993, a park in his memory was created near the place where he died.
+A park in his memory was created in 1993 near the place where he died.
 The park includes a statue donated by the Greek government and several columns reminiscent of ancient Greek temples.

-His legacy is continued in his writing, and in plays and exhibitions featuring his work.
+Hearn’s legacy continues in his writing, and in plays and exhibitions featuring his work.
 The Lafcadio Hearn Memorial Museum and his house are still popular tourist attractions in Matsue, Japan.

-A museum opened also opened in 2014 in his birthplace, Lefkada.
-The Historical Center of Lafcadio Hearn was the first European museum devoted to the national poet of Japan.
+A museum also opened in 2014 in his birthplace, Lefkada, Greece.
+The Historical Center of Lafcadio Hearn was the first European museum devoted to the man who is considered the national poet of Japan.